Version 1.0, 17 May, 2002

 b) OGSA Security Architecture Specification

-c) Grid Service Protocol Binding Specification: SOAP over HTTP and GSI
+c) Grid Service Protocol Binding Specification: SOAP over HTTP and

 d) J2EE OGSA Binding Specification